 It is seemingly simple, but has many health benefits, and promotes the resilience and confidence necessary to overcome difficult situations.
 The sense of accomplishment that follows a session is the draw that brings people back to the sport day in and day out, or years later.
 Even myself, as a previously competitive runner, have taken time away from the sport only to be clawed back by that feeling.

-Despite these positive aspects, running is often associated with discomfort, so it's worth asking:
+running is often associated with discomfort, so it's worth asking: Does running cause injury, or is